-The Russell Family has owned and operated Russell Farms in Noblesville for more than 50 years, and as part of their annual fall festival, they make it their mission to educate guests about agriculture and farm life.
-At Russell Farms, you can find hayrides, two scavenger hunt corn mazes, miniature golf, a farm animal petting zoo and a play area for the kids.
+The Russell Family has owned and operated Russell Farms in Noblesville for more than 50 years, and as part of the annual fall festival, they make it their mission to educate guests about agriculture and farm life.
+At Russell Farms, you can enjoy hayrides to the pumpkin patch, two scavenger hunt corn mazes, miniature golf, a petting zoo, play area for the kids and more.

-Admission on weekdays is $10 and admission on weekends is $12.
-Children two years and younger are free.
-Veterans, active military members, and those over age 65 cost $8.
+Admission is $10 on weekdays and $12 on weekends.
+Children two years and younger are free, and admission for veterans, active military members and those over age 65 is $8.
 Admission includes unlimited activities.
 Pumpkins are an additional charge.

-There is no admission charge for anyone wanting to purchase pre-picked pumpkins, straw, fall decorations or shop in the Country Store.
+There is no admission charge for anyone who wants to purchase pre-picked pumpkins, straw, fall decorations or shop in the Country Store.